Eristalis tenax

 Habitat

-frequent gardens, fields, and urban areas with flowering vegetation. are aquatic and require water polluted with matter: drainage ditches, manure lagoons, sewage pools, liquid , and stagnant water . occurs in drier terrestrial , often below the soil surface.
+frequent gardens, fields, and urban areas with flowering vegetation.
+Larvae are aquatic and require water polluted with organic matter: drainage ditches, manure lagoons, sewage pools, liquid , and stagnant water . occurs in drier terrestrial , often below the soil surface.
 Adults overwinter in sheltered locations including caves and rocky crevices.

 Distribution

-; to Europe, and established in North America, Australia, and elsewhere.
+; native to Europe, introduced and established in North America, Australia, and elsewhere.
 Present on all continents except Antarctica.
 Range extends from Alaska to Florida in North America, and to high elevations in the Himalayas.
 Absent from extremely arid regions of Europe, Asia, and Africa and from the southernmost latitudes.

 Seasonality